Do You Need Special Scales to Weigh Gold?

 Sensitive scales are affected by their surroundings:

 Do you need special scales to weigh gold?
-For the most accurate and reliable results, especially with small quantities or financial transactions, the answer is a clear yes.
-High-precision jewelry or milligram scales are designed for the minute measurements precious metals demand, offering unmatched accuracy and precision.
+Absolutely.
+For the most accurate and reliable results, high-precision jewelry or milligram scales are mandatory.
+Standard kitchen scales will only lead to costly mistakes.